elliotkarikari/Routing_Behaviour_ConnectedCars/README.md

 L = Σ𝑑𝑖𝑠𝑡(𝑟𝑗− 1,𝑛𝑗=2 𝑟𝑗) (1)

-**Travel Time** – This statistic measures the duration of a journey (D).
-This is computed in Equation 2 as the difference between the timestamps of the first (t1) and last (tn) GPS recordings for a journey.
+**Travel Time: Measuring the Duration of Journeys** – The travel time metric (D) quantifies the duration of a journey.
+It was computed by taking the difference between the timestamps of the first (t1) and last (tn) GPS recordings for a given journey.
+The equation (2) shows this calculation:

 𝐷 = 𝑡𝑛 − 𝑡1 (2)

-**Stop Time** - This statistic measures the total stop time within a journey.
-GPS points which were stationary (i.e. within a spatial radius of 200 m) for a minute or more were identified as stops (see Table 1 of Hariharan and Toyama, 2004 for a definition).
-Places of interest, identified by long stop times, are considered pull factors in analysing route choice.
-Shorter stops resultant from traffic are also identified.
+**Stop Time: Identifying Stops and Analyzing Pull Factors** - The stop time metric helps us understand the total amount of time spent at stationary GPS points within a journey.
+Stops were identified when the car remained within a spatial radius of 200 meters for a minute or longer.
+These stops can indicate places of interest, acting as pull factors in analyzing route choice.
+Additionally, shorter stops resulting from traffic conditions were also identified and accounted for.

 **Number of Turns** - The number of turns along a journey is determined by the bearing change between two consecutive trajectory points.
 Bearing changes greater than 50° are considered as turns (Douglas and Peucker, 1973).
 This statistic helps to understand the patterns regarding routes taken, i.e. are people more likely to go along a route without many turns or not.